Our ongoing "platform projects" have pre-set trainings at the start of each semester:

 All of the sites listed in this section below are part of the "Pipeline".

 Tutor/mentor kids - after school OR during school, with teacher guidance.

 Prospective tutors must attend ONE of the training sessions.**

 WHERE: Report to Palolo Elementary School's library

 *If you apply to tutor at Palolo Elementary, a background check may be administered by the school.
 The school's application will be given out at orientation and completed on site.

 **If you are a returning student, please contact Henrietta Clemons (733-4700); she needs your help as soon as possible.
 You do not have to go through training again.

+No RSVP is needed for the pre-scheduled trainings listed above.
 After registering for service-learning online, attend ONE of the training sessions with your Connection/Waiver form.
+Be on time.
 Complete & return this to the S-L office & pick up your timesheet.

 Early-childhood education.
 Support teachers with their lessons for preschool-aged children.